Faculty Directory

 (510) 649-2418

 Deidre Nicole Green (Ph.D., Claremont Graduate University) is Assistant Professor of Latter-day Saint/Mormon Studies at the GTU, where she offers courses on Christian theology and philosophy of religion.
 Her research focuses on constructive feminist theology and philosophy of religion, drawing on the thought of Søren Kierkegaard to respond to contemporary issues in these disciplines.
-Green’s current book project is entitled Kierkegaard’s Maternal Meditations: A Feminist Interpretation of His Christian Vision and is under contract with Routledge Press.
-She is co-editor with Eric D. Huntsman of Latter-day Saint Perspectives on Atonement, forthcoming from University of Illinois Press.
+Green’s current book project is entitled Joy Enfleshed: Kierkegaardian Visions for Christian Life.
+She is co-editor with Eric D. Huntsman of Latter-day Saint Perspectives on Atonement, forthcoming from University of Illinois Press in January 2024.
 Prior to joining the GTU in 2022, Green was a postdoctoral researcher at the Neal A. Maxwell Institute for Religious Scholarship, Brigham Young University.
 She has held research positions in Copenhagen and Zürich and conducted ethnographic research in Botswana, Rwanda, and South Africa.

 Degrees and Certifications